uecode/qpush-bundle/README.md

-Messages are either automatically received by your application from Subscriber callbacks (setting `push_notification` to true), or can be picked up by Cron jobs through an included command if you are not using a Message Queue provier that supports Push notifications.
+Messages are either automatically received by your application from Subscriber callbacks (setting `push_notification` to true), or can be picked up by Cron jobs through an included command if you are not using a Message Queue provider that supports Push notifications.

 ####MessageEvents